heywoodlh/heywoodlh.io/_posts/2021-05-17-Setting-Up-Dotfiles.md

 I want my new dotfiles setup to be super simple for me.

-I think that's really the only philosophical requirement.
+I think that's the only philosophical requirement.
 None of what I do in my dotfiles setup is groundbreaking but it was extremely easy for me to map out my entire setup in a few minutes.

 From a dependency standpoint these are the packages I rely on to setup my environment:

 [GNU BASH](https://www.gnu.org/software/bash/)

-[GNU coreutils (for the setup script)](https://www.gnu.org/software/coreutils/coreutils.html) [Python 3 + Peru (for the setup script)](https://github.com/buildinspace/peru) [curl (for the setup script)](https://curl.se/)
+[GNU coreutils (for the setup script)](https://www.gnu.org/software/coreutils/coreutils.html)

+[Python 3 + Peru (for the setup script)](https://github.com/buildinspace/peru)

+[curl (for the setup script)](https://curl.se/)

-Coreutils, Peru and `curl` are really just for the setup script itself.
+Coreutils, Peru and `curl` are just for the setup script itself.
 I rely on these tools pretty heavily so it's not an added inconvenience for me.
-You really could setup my dotfiles manually and get away with BASH as the only dependency.
+You could setup my dotfiles manually and get away with BASH as the only dependency.
 Peru is a nice little tool for pulling down third party files using git or downloading them directly so I kept that from my previous dotfiles setup.
 I could stick to just

-Note: at some point I want to write a Nix script instead of my garbage scripts (and could easily replace Peru) but I haven't gotten around to it because I'm a noob with Nix despite being a daily NixOS[https://nixos.org/] and [nix-darwin](https://github.com/LnL7/nix-darwin) user on my Mac.
+Note: at some point I want to write a Nix script instead of my garbage scripts (and could easily replace Peru) but I haven't gotten around to it because I'm a noob with Nix despite being a daily [NixOS](https://nixos.org/) and [nix-darwin](https://github.com/LnL7/nix-darwin) user on my Mac.
 So for now a crappy shell script will do.

 ### Layout: